Khai-Ngo/SDPP-SPECTRODISC/README.md

 ## Scintillator Digital Pulse Processing for SPECTROscopy and pulse shape DISCrimination (SDPP-SPECTRODISC)

-This is a software with GUI that analyses digitized pulses of radiation detectors (e.g. scintillators, diamond detectors, ...) by charge integration.
-It's mainly a personal project, as it's only a small part in a bigger project during my Year in Industry, which is rather more physics-focused.
+This is a software with GUI that analyses digitized pulses of scintillators by charge integration.
+It's mainly a personal project, as it's only a small part of a bigger project during my Year in Industry, which is a rather more physics-focused one.
 ### Installation
 [Add something here later]
 ### Background: nuclear spectroscopy and pulse shape discrimination